A generalization of circulant Hadamard and conference matrices: Introduction

 The paper is organized as follows.
 In Section~\ref{Preliminaries} we review basic properties of matrices $C$ satisfying conditions~\eqref{Conditions}.
-In particular, we prove that a matrix $C$ of order $n$ with diagonal entries $d$ exists only if $n\geq2(d+1)$.
+In particular, we prove that a matrix $C$ of order $n$ with diagonal entries $d$ exists only if $n\geq2d+2$.
 In Section~\ref{Section d<} we derive further necessary conditions and bring in additional results obtained by a computer calculation.
 On the basis of our findings, we formulate a conjecture that extends the circulant Hadamard conjecture.
-In Section~\ref{Section: symmetric} we prove that a symmetric matrix $C$ with diagonal entries $d$ exists if and only if $n=2(d+1)$.
-In Section~\ref{Section d=} we find all matrices $C$ that obey conditions~\eqref{Conditions} and have the property $n=2(d+1)$.
-Finally, we summarize the most important results in Section~\ref{Summary}.
+In Section~\ref{Section: symmetric} we prove that a symmetric matrix $C$ of order $n$ with diagonal entries $d$ exists if and only if $n=2d+2$.
+Finally, in Section~\ref{Section d=} we find all matrices $C$ that obey conditions~\eqref{Conditions} and have the property $n=2d+2$.